 How do I distribute my application to customers?

 There are two artifacts you can use to distribute your application to your customers or partners: model files or deployable packages.
 Model files are design time artifacts that contain source code.
 Use model files if your customer is integrating your application with other third-party models or when you want to allow customization of your models.
-For more information, see Distribution of models: Export and import a model.
+For more information, see Export and import models.
 Model files are the most common methods for ISVs to distribute solutions.
 Deployable packages are final applications.
 Use deployable packages with customers that will not be customizing or integrating your application with other third-party models.
 If you use deployable packages, your customer can only use or extend your application.
 They will not see or have access to your source code.
 To create a deployable package use the Visual Studio tools (Dynamics 365> Deploy > Create Deployment package) or use a build environment.
 Build environments generate a deployable package with every successful build.